jackson-perry/CMSC495/README.md

 Jackson Perry
 Elizabeth Bloss
 Jonah Kiplimo
-Tyler Wade

-I set up a basic project, made an account with a currency API service and built a test flask app tthat can calculte USD conversions to many currencies
+I set up a basic project, made an account with a currency API service and built a test flask app that can calculate USD conversions to many currencies

 to pull and run the coantainer locally:
 ```bash